Thursday, October 28, 2010

 8 oz package sliced baby portabella mushrooms

-1 envelope Wagner's beef demi-glace
+1 envelope Wagner's beef demi-glace1 cup water

 1/2 bag shoestring french fries